maddietong/billswordcloud/Desktop/readME.md

 Elizabethan stop words that I added (“thy, thee, etc.“)

 Using the wordcloud module, which uses Matplotlib and Python Imaging Library, I was able to generate a word cloud.
-Note: If you’re using a mac, you shouldn’t have a problem viewing the font.
-If you’re using any other platform, you may need to change the file extension of “font_path” in the final kernel to .ttf.